DRC: Digital Room Correction

 All formats supported by the Octave print command may be used.
 Se the Octave documentation for further details.

-to get the scripts working.
+before running the supplied commands to get the scripts working.
 Octave can be downloaded from:

 Michele Spinolo prepared a LATEX document which packages the full set of graphs into a single file.
 The LATEX script is named “drc-graphs.tex” and is available under the “src/doc” directory.
 The script could be used for pdf or postscript file creation, or to create HTML files using HeVeA, and maybe also wiht Latex2Html.
 The graphs should be created using “T” as the graphs prefix name in the “createdrcplots” function above, else you have to edit the header of the script to change the graph prefix.
 HeVeA and Latex2Html are available at the following sites: